 But most importantly, many studies show that stress throws off the balance of the gut microbiome, causing IBS symptoms including bloating.
 Stress is unavoidable, but when it strikes, take even, rhythmic breaths down into your abdomen as opposed to your chest to convince the body that the stress doesn’t exist.

 This simple exercise alone can interrupt the messages of stress that travel from your brain to your gut, where they create the chaos of IBS symptoms.
-Read our article IBS and Stress: Common Causes and Solutions for more info.

 10. Review Your Medications

 Many medications are life-saving and should never be stopped or even altered without a consultation with your medical doctor, but it’s important to be aware of the side effects of any medicines you are taking because many of them can cause bloating.

 We have an article for you on Medications & Supplements that will give you a thorough overview.

 This may go unnoticed by someone without IBS, but an IBS sufferer will always be affected negatively by any bloating because of their hypersensitive gut.
 If possible, avoid any non-essential medicines since many contain high FODMAP ingredients like sorbitol in cough remedies and mannitol in antacids.